ThaisCooke/DannysDiner/README.md

 # DannysDiner
-Part of the 8 week course challenge
+Week 1 of the 8 week course challenge.

-This is part of the 8 week SQL Challenge, by Danny Ma
+This is part of the 8 week SQL Challenge, by Danny Ma.
+You can read about his challenge here: https://8weeksqlchallenge.com/case-study-1/

-CREATING TABLE (In Danny Ma's Challenge):
+He created the tables and I copied and paste into SQL Server:

+CREATING TABLE:

 CREATE TABLE sales (
   "customer_id" VARCHAR(1),